Let's face it – not a lot of business is written in January. Because you come off this high from AEP, it's like going from one extreme to the next.

 For me, setting some goals gets me motivated for the new year.
 I know January will be slow, but February will really start things going again.

 So during this slow time of January, I'm going to work on setting goals for the year.
+To maximize your goal-reaching success, be sure to write those goals down.

 So, what kinds of goals should you set for yourself?